neontribe/ARCVService/docs/VOUCHER_EVALUATOR_AUDIT.md

 | [F16](#f16--basechildevaluationtoreason-drops-negative-values) | Negative Child values silently dropped | Evaluations | Low | confirmed | no (latent) |
 | [F17](#f17--getpurposefilteredevaluations-collapses-same-named-rules) | `array_merge` collapses same-named rules | Evaluator | Low | inferred | no |

-Of the findings still open, **F3 and F5 will change how many vouchers some households receive** if corrected. (**F2** changes which warnings are shown but not totals; its correction shipped on 2026-09-16. **F9** and **F11** were also entitlement-affecting; their correction shipped with the Scottish refactor — see [Section D](#d-scotland) for who was affected and in which direction.)
+Of the findings still open, **F5 will change how many vouchers some households receive** if corrected (F3 is acknowledged as intentional operational policy and will not change automated totals).
+(**F2** changes which warnings are shown but not totals; its correction shipped on 2026-09-16. **F9** and **F11** were also entitlement-affecting; their correction shipped with the Scottish refactor — see [Section D](#d-scotland) for who was affected and in which direction.)